This-is-pawan/OS_from_neso/OS_by_pk.md

  *To exexcuted ,the program must be brougjht into memory and placed within a process.
  *Depending on the memory management in use ,the process may be moved be b/w disk and memory during its exeution.
  *The processes on the disk that arae waiting to be brought into memory for execution form the input queue.
  Input Queue-> select a process-> Loads it into memory-> Executes and acceses instructions and data from memory -> process terminates-> memory space is declared avaliable.
  *Most systems allow a user process to reside in any part of the physical memory.Though address space of the computer stats at 00000 the first address of the user process need not be 00000.
- *In most cases ,a user program will go through  serveral steps during COMPLETE TIME ,LOAD TIME,EXECUTION TIME beofore bring executed .
+ *In most cases ,a user program will go through  serveral steps during COMPLETE TIME ,LOAD TIME,EXECUTION TIME beofore being executed .
  Address may be respresented in different ways during these steps.
- Source:-Address are generally symbolic (such as count).
+ *Source-Programe:-Address are generally symbolic (such as count).
- Compiler:-Typically binds these symbolic addresses to reclocatable addresses (such as "14 bytes from the beginning of this module")
+ *Compiler:-Typically binds these symbolic addresses to reclocatable addresses (such as "14 bytes from the beginning of this module")
- Linkage editor or Loader:-Binds the relocatable addresses to absoulte addresses (such as 7401).
+ *Linkage editor or Loader:-Binds the relocatable addresses to absoulte addresses (such as 7401).
 Each binding is a mapping from one address space to another.
  Binding of instructions and data to memory addresses during
              **COMPILE TIME**